Great Southern white on Tall ironweed, Vernonia gigantea

 Photo by Mary Keim

-Unlike most members of the Aster family, the giant ironweed flower lacks ray florets.
-Its disc florets are tubular and may be lavender, magenta or deep purple.
+Unlike many members of the Aster family, the Giant ironweed flower lacks ray florets.
+Its disc florets are tubular and deep purple.
 Extending from within each disc floret tube is a bifurcated and curled style.
-The flowers are about 1 inch in diameter and are born in loose terminal panicles.
+Flowers are about 1 inch in diameter and are born in loose terminal panicles.
 At the base of each flower are bracts that vary in color from dark green to purplish-green to brown.
 Basal leaves are coarse, oval-shaped and appear in early spring.
 Stem leaves are narrowly ovate to elliptic and can grow up to 8 inches long.
 Both have serrated margins.
 Stems may be glabrous or finely pubescent.
 Seeds are tiny achenes with tufts of bristles that catch the wind and aid in dispersal.

 The common name, ironweed, may refer to the toughness of the stem of this and other Vernonia species.